raibtoffoletto/chocolat-shop/README.md

 | PR01 | Manon Noir         | Pralines |
 | PR02 | Manon au Lait      | Pralines |

-> \* The `isDiscontinued` prop can be omitted.
+> \* The `isDiscontinued` property can be omitted from the json.
 It will default to `false`.

-🎉 We are all set for the HQ tables and data.
-Let's move on to the store per store api.
+🎉 We are all set with the HQ tables and data.
+Let us move on to the in store api.

 ## In Store API

 ### Creating Migrations

-For this part let's create a simple entity/table just with the store's catalogue: the products it sells and the current stock.
+For this part let us create a simple entity/table just with the store's catalogue: the products it sells and the current stock.
 And to keep it organised, it will be in a different directory/namespace: `Models/InStore/Catalogue.cs`.

 ```cs
 using System.ComponentModel.DataAnnotations.Schema;